rootbeet1/OpenFoodInfo/README.md

 # MyAwesomeOpenFoodInfo

 ## Overview
-MyAwesomeOpenFoodInfo is a Python script that utilizes the Open Food Facts API to retrieve information about a specified food product.
+OpenFoodInfo is a Python script that utilizes the Open Food Facts API to retrieve information about a specified food product.
 The script fetches data such as Eco-score, Nutri-score, and detailed nutriments, providing users with valuable insights into their chosen product.

 ## Usage
 1. **Clone the repository:**